Arthur Lowe: Memorials

 The star has also had two blue plaques unveiled, one at Maida Vale and one at his birthplace in Hayfield, Derbyshire.

 Portrayals

 Robert Daws portrayed Lowe in the BBC Radio 4 drama Dear Arthur, Love John by Roy Smiles, first broadcast in 2012.
 The play charts the relationship between Lowe and John Le Mesurier.
 John Sessions played him in the 2015 television movie We're Doomed!
 The Dad's Army Story.

-The character of Edward Lowe in the book series The Lowe and Le Breton Mysteries by Stuart Douglas is based on Arthur Lowe at the time he was making Dads Army.
+The character of Edward Lowe in the book series The Lowe and Le Breton Mysteries by Stuart Douglas is based on Arthur Lowe at the time he was making Dad's Army.